 Julie: It’s powerful.
 Our Prophet is talking to us about being part of this work.
 It is not minuscule.
 It’s not unimportant.
 It is in the daily tasks.
 It adds up to be many, many little things, but they all count in the math of the Lord.
 Work and families count.

 Kurt: Absolutely.
-I got one more question for you.
-Obviously, the book is available at any Deseret Book online, they can order it as well.
+I’ve got one more question for you.
+The book is available at any Deseret Book, online, they can order it as well.
 Is there an audiobook?

 Julie: There’s an audiobook.

 Julie: I read it myself.
 It’s my voice.

 Kurt: Oh, wow.
 Nice.